pticostaricags/PTIAnalyzers/README.md

 # PTIAnalyzers
 This package allows you to get some insights on sentiment and personality based on a given text.
 Package requires you to have credentials for Azure Text Analytics and IBM Personality Insights

+## Non-Developers
+A Windows Tool will be hosted and frequently updated for demo purposes.
+Currently it only supports analyze a given text and save the generated excel file.

+## Developers
 ## Pre- Requirements
 In order to be able to use the package, you need to have the following
 * Azure Text Analytics.